 There are labels on the exterior of the recreation vehicle indicating the location of the grey and black tank drains (also called dump valves).
-Always drain the black water holding tank first so the grey tank wastewater can help rinse any solids or debris from the dump outlet and sewer hose.
+Depending on your model, you may have one or two valves.
+With one valve, the gray and black tank will release contents simultaneously.
+With the 2-valve set up, it is recommended that you release the black tank first, followed by the grey tank.
+This will help rinse and debris from the outlet and sewer hose.
+To make drainage easier, level the RV.

-- 1. To make drainage easier, level the RV. - Remove the sewer hose housing dust cap and attach the sewer hose (customer supplied). - 3.
-Place the end of the sewer hose into the approved dump station. - 4.
-Open the black tank dump valve (depending on your model the valve may be located under the RV, or on the utility center).
-Close the dump valve when the black water holding tank is empty. - Open the grey tank dump valve (depending on your model the valve may be located under the RV or on the utility center).
-Close the dump valve when the grey holding tank is empty.
+Remove the sewer hose housing dust cap and attach the Black/Grey Tank Drain Valve

+- sewer hose (customer supplied).

+2. Place the end of the sewer hose into the approved dump station. - Open the black tank dump valve (depending on your model the valve may be located under the RV, or on the utility center).
+Close the dump valve when the black water holding tank is empty. - 4.
+Open the grey tank dump valve (depending on your model the valve may be located under the RV or on the utility center).
+Close the dump valve when the grey holding tank is empty. - 5.
+Remove, clean and store the sewer hose.